 The Autódromo Internacional do Algarve, located near the town of Portimão, opened to great fanfare in 2008, with high hopes of attracting a Formula One Grand Prix.
-Financial difficulties for the original owners put that lofty ambition on pause, until the Coronavirus pandemic offered an unexpected opportunity to host Grands Prix for not only Formula One but also MotoGP in 2020.
+Financial difficulties for the original owners put that lofty ambition on pause, until the Coronavirus pandemic offered an unexpected opportunity to host Grands Prix for not only Formula One but also MotoGP in 2020 and 2021.

 Plans for the circuit were first announced in 2002, but problems in raising the required finances put the project on hold for a number of years.
 Three years later and the proposals received a new boost, when the Portuguese Ministry of the Economy and the Ministry of the Environment issued a joint statement supporting the plans to give the region an economic boost by creating new jobs and attracting more tourists.

 The final circuit plans were first presented in February 2008, at a lavish ceremony presided over by the Portuguese Ministers for Economy and Innovation, Youth and Sport alongside the Mayor of Portimão and the circuit project director, Paulo Pinheiro.
 The layout penned by architects Ricardo Pina featured a modern mixed-speed layout conforming to the highest FIM and FIA standards.
 Unusually, it included considerable elevations changes – far more than seen at most other modern venues – creating something of a dramatic roller-coaster effect.

 Integral to the plans were an additional karting track, technology park, five-star hotel, sports complex and apartments.
 The new complex covers 300 hectares of land, with a capacity for up to 100,000 spectators including a VIP tower with 15,000 seats.